-- This card is low cost with $0 annual fee.
+- This card is low cost with no annual fee.
 It also allows for mistakes, with no penalty APR, no late fee on the first payment and no over-limit fee.

-- The card comes with an APR between 13.24% to 22.24% APR and there are no foreign transaction fees.
+- The card comes with an APR between 11.49 percent and 23.49 percent, and there are no foreign transaction fees.

 - The Discover It® is best for students with a 3.0 GPA or higher who would like to enjoy cash back and perks.

-Not only can students earn rewards and perks with this card, they have the ability to learn about their credit score with Discover's free Credit Scorecard.
+Not only can students earn rewards and perks with this card, but they also have the ability to learn about their credit score with Discover's free Credit Scorecard.

 Disadvantages: Carrying a balance can eat up rewards with the Chrome card.
-At 13.24% to 22.24%, the APR is a little steeper than other cards.
+The APR is a little steeper than other cards.
 Discover also isn't widely accepted overseas.
-So while it comes with no foreign transaction fees, it's a less than optimal choice for studying abroad.
+So while the card comes with no foreign transaction fees, it's a less than optimal choice for studying abroad.

 2. Wells Fargo Cash Back College Visa

-The Wells Fargo Cash Back Visa ranks 2nd in the CreditCards.com competition for its low APR and free budgeting tools, making it a great student card for those who carry a balance.
+The Wells Fargo Cash Back Visa ranks second in the CreditCards.com competition for its low APR and free budgeting tools, making it a great student card for those who carry a balance.
 And the cash back rewards are generous, too.
-It offers 3% cash back on gas, grocery and drug store purchases within the first 6 months.
-Students earn 1% cash back on general purchases.
+It offers 3 percent cash back on gas, grocery and drug store purchases during the first six months.
+Students earn 1 percent cash back on general purchases.

-- The Wells Fargo Cash Back College Visa offers an impressive 3% cash back on gas, grocery and drug store purchases for the first 6 months.
-On general purchases, you'll earn 1% cash back.
+- The Wells Fargo Cash Back College Visa offers an impressive 3 percent cash back on gas, grocery and drug store purchases for the first six months.
+On general purchases, you'll earn 1 percent cash back.